gbersac/libft_asm-42/README.md

 # libft_asm-42
 Basic functions all writed in Intel asm.

-To test run "make test" in the directory root.
+To test run "make test" in the repository root.

 ## Helpfull links
 Tutorial to create a function in assembly which usable in c :